theMPatel/functional_genomics_tools/README.md

 **NOTE**: _You do not call this module yourself, you let the cewrapper set up the environment and do the module calling_

 ### Citations

+I would like to thank the below scientists, programmers, colleagues in arms for building incredible tools that save the world on a daily basis.
+Incredible work should never go unrecognized!

 Li H. and Durbin R. (2009) Fast and accurate short read alignment with Burrows-Wheeler Transform.
 Bioinformatics, 25:1754-60.
 [PMID: 19451168]

 Li H.*, Handsaker B.*, Wysoker A., Fennell T., Ruan J., Homer N., Marth G., Abecasis G., Durbin R. and 1000 Genome Project Data Processing Subgroup (2009) The Sequence alignment/map (SAM) format and SAMtools.
 Bioinformatics, 25, 2078-9.
 [PMID: 19505943]